 Curtis is at his best when he explores the complicated relationship between Tracy and his wife Louise.
 Although both were actors, they were a mismatched pair and the hasty marriage soon failed.
 Tracy was a Catholic, and it was a particularly dark and self-flagellating form of Catholicism that he practiced.
 He truly believed that his only son, John, was born deaf as a punishment for his own moral failings.
 He would not accept the possibility of divorce, so Tracy and his wife agreed to pursue their separate lives while remaining legally married.
 Louise Tracy threw herself into founding and running the John Tracy Clinic — which continues to treat hearing-impaired children to this day — and Spencer Tracy continued to build his legendary acting career, all the while fighting self-destructive demons of guilt.
 The demons were not vanquished even when he met the true love of his life — Katharine Hepburn, his on-screen and off-screen partner of twenty-six years — but at least they were stilled a little.
 So, if you have a couple of months, read the book.
 Better yet, watch one of his movies.

 Well, not quite definitive.
 Philip Norman’s 2008 John Lennon: The Life still holds that rank.
 I suppose new biographies of fascinating people will always be produced, but we’re dealing with some well-trodden ground here.
 Several major “event” bios of Lennon are out there, beginning with Ray Coleman’s somewhat hodge-podge and unfocused Lennon, a hero-worshipping whitewash released at the height of John’s martyrdom in 1984.
 This was followed in 1988 by the opposite extreme, the widely despised The Lives of John Lennon, by noted vile hack Albert Goldman, who only seems to write biographies of people he dislikes on a visceral, personal level.
 (See also: Kitty Kelly.)
-Goldman’s (admitted) tactics are to favor interview sources who have an axe to grind, and chop up quotes from neutral sources and take them out of context to create the most salacious text possible.
+Goldman’s (admitted) tactics are to favor interview sources who have an axe to grind, or chop up quotes from neutral sources and present them out of context to create the most negative spin possible.
 (There’s a hilarious SNL sketch dating from the era of the book’s publication which theorizes that Goldman’s bitterness was due to the fact that he was an original member of the Beatles — on trombone — and was kicked out before their rise to stardom: “C’mon guys, we’ve got to rehearse ‘She Loves You Wah-Wah-Wah.'”)

 Is another Lennon bio worth reading, then?
 Yes.
 Riley is an outstanding music writer whose 1988 work on the technicalities of Beatles songs, Tell Me Why, brought a musicologist’s touch to something that had previously been written about mostly as a social or cultural phenomenon.
 (A battered, well-thumbed copy of that book sits on the Holy Bee’s bookshelf.)
 Like many biographers, Riley assumes the reader will find the Beatle years the most fascinating — Lennon’s solo career begins on page 473, leaving little space for the last decade of his life.
 (This is where Norman’s book trumps Riley.)
 Any new biography will have some fresh tidbits, but there’s nothing too earth-shattering here.
 Still, it’s a good story well-told, which is always worthwhile.